basho/basho_docs/content/riak/ts/1.3.0/learn-about/tablearchitecture.md

 This page provides more in-depth information about how Riak TS tables are structured.

 If you just want to get started creating a table in Riak TS, check out our quick guide to [planning your Riak TS table][planning].

 You may also be interested in [more information about SQL in Riak TS][sql].

 ## Riak TS Tables

 With Riak TS, you no longer have to build your own time series database on Riak KV.
 Instead, Riak TS integrates SQL structure and functionality with Riak KV key/value storage.
-It does this through Riak TS tables, that you customize to fit your time series data and the needs of your workflow.
+It does this through Riak TS tables that you customize to fit your time series data and the needs of your workflow.

 ## Basic Structure of a Riak TS Table